 Our eye care starts from the beginning During the first twelve years of our lives, as much as 80% of learning is accomplished through our vision.
 Yet research has shown that one in five children, have an undetected vision problem.
 Without professional help, it’s difficult for children to identify and communicate any eye problems.

 Children’s eyes have a degree of plasticity up until the age of seven, which means certain potentially permanent issues can be resolved if they are caught early enough.
 Certain eye conditions can cause permanent damage if not caught early, so we are committed to testing and monitoring children’s ocular health and vision as early as possible.

 How Do I Know If My Child Has a Problem with Their Sight?

 There can be a number of signs to look out for:

-• Does he or she have difficulty copying things from the board at school?
+Having difficulty copying things from the board at school

 The UK National Screening Committee recommends that full screening by an optician should begin at age four to five years.
-After the first test it is advisable to return every two years or as recommended by your optician.
+After the first test it is advisable to return every year or as recommended by your optician.
 It is particularly important if Mum or Dad wear glasses.
-Our opticians are trained to detect many eye conditions in children, and early detection is essential to ensure that your child develops healthy sight.

 Glasses for Children If your child requires vision correction, we’ll make the process easy, comfortable and even enjoyable for your child.
 A FREE range of children’s glasses are available under the NHS optical voucher scheme.
 We also stock a full range of children’s designer and specialised frames made from lightweight titanium or memory metal with sprung sides.
 There is also the option of having thinner, more lightweight and reflection-free lenses fitted to your child’s glasses, to further improve the quality of your child’s vision.